 Furthermore, as a Christian institution of higher education, the MACP Program at William Jessup University endeavors to offer a perspective on counseling psychology that reflects the integration of faith and learning.
 Or better stated, students will be presented with robust presentations of the best psychological research and findings about human nature and functioning in its many forms and complexities.
 And these contemporary psychological findings will be evaluated from many perspectives, not the least of which that include a robust, Judeo-Christian understanding of human nature and functioning.
-Thus each student, in every course, will be invited to reflect upon the relationship of psychology to Christianity in a way that exemplifies a deep, reflective faith, and a developing capacity to integrate faith and reason, higher learning and love, empathy and action.
+Thus each student, in every course, will be invited to reflect upon the relationship of psychology to the Christian faith, and other spiritual perspectives.
+This multidisciplinary perspective will emphasize a deep, reflective, and developing capacity to integrate faith and reason, higher learning and love, empathy and action.